sodadata/docs/soda-sql/examples/examples-by-metric.md

 ### uniqueness

-A ratio that produces a number between 0 and 100 that indicates how unique a column is.
+A ratio that produces a number between 0 and 100 that indicates how unique the data in a column is.
 0 indicates that all the values are the same; 100 indicates that all the values in the the column are unique.
 Use with `metric_groups: duplicates` at table or column level.
 See [Metric groups and dependencies]({% link soda-sql/documentation/sql_metrics.md %}#metric-groups-and-dependencies).

 Scan YAML:
 ```yaml